 Look at the product label for care instructions.
-Find the care code on it: "W" indicates water-based cleaning solutions are safe, while "S" means use only solvent-based cleaners.
+Find the care code on it: type "W" indicates water-based cleaning solutions are safe, while "S" means use only solvent-based cleaners.
 "S-W" shows that either solvents or water are okay, and "X" warns that your couch should only be vacuumed.
-If you find an "X," consult a professional for best results; using any product could potentially damage the microfiber, so proceed only with caution.
+If you find an "X," consult a professional for best results; using any product could potentially damage the microfiber, so proceed with caution.

 Dab gently with the alcohol in your test location.
 Repeat a few times as if you were lifting ink.
-You want to apply enough to find out that the alcohol is not spreading too far as you dab and that the alcohol does not discolor the microfiber or leave a ring when it dries.
+You want to apply enough to find out that the alcohol is not spreading too far as you dab and that the alcohol doesn't discolor the microfiber or leave a ring when it dries.
 Wait an hour or two after testing to look at your results.
 If there is no discoloration, proceed to use the alcohol to remove the marker stain.

-Allow your microfiber to dry thoroughly -- it may be difficult to really make certain the stain is lifted until it is dry, and the wetness may make you think it is still damaged.
+Allow your microfiber to dry thoroughly.
+It may be difficult to see if the stain is lifted until it's dry.
 Use a hairdryer to dry your couch quickly, especially if you used a low-strength rubbing alcohol; this helps prevent moisture damage rings and splotches.
 Set the dryer on "low" and hold 8 to 10 inches away from your couch.
 Use caution to prevent heat damage.